 Burns, P., Green, C., Eady, M. J., Harris, P., Traynor, V., Baker, J., Primmer, J., & Barkley C. (under review).
 Dementia knowledge, Art, Research and Education – teaching primary school children about dementia.

-Eady, M. J. (in press).
+Eady, M. J. (2020).
 Respectful Research: A reflection and insights from one perspective of the ongoing journey of research with Indigenous communities.
 Reflections: Narratives of Professional Helping.

 Green, C. A., Tindall-Ford, S. K. & Eady, M. J. (2019).
 School-university partnerships in Australia: a systematic literature review.
 Asia-Pacific Journal of Teacher Education, online first 1-33.

 West, C., Baker, A., Ehrich, J. F., Woodcock, S., Bokosmaty, S., Howard, S. J. & Eady, M. J. (2018).
 Teacher Disposition Scale (TDS): Construction and psychometric validation.
 Journal of Further and Higher Education. doi: 10.1080/0309877X.2018.1527022

 Eady, M. J., Jones, M. L., Berry, Y. & Alony, I. (2018).
 Rights, respect and responsibilities online – Reflections and efficacy.
 Australian Journal of Teacher Education, 43(3), 35-54.

 Green, C., Eady, M. & Andersen, P. (2018).
 Preparing quality teachers: Bridging the gap between tertiary experiences and classroom realities.
 Teaching and Learning Inquiry: the ISSOTL Journal, 6(1), 104-125.